Human Rights Statement

 Governance and monitoring

 Our governance committees consider financial and non-financial risks to our business and the Compliance and Social Responsibility Committees in particular consider risks related to our Human Rights Policy, which are maintained on our company risk register.
 Key elements of our Human Rights Policy are incorporated into our Code of Business Conduct which is reviewed by our senior managers once a year.
+All colleagues sign Code of Business Conduct Declarations every year.
+All Commercial and Technical UK Food colleagues also attend a Responsible Sourcing training to build awareness and knowledge.

 Our established ‘protector line’ is a free professional, confidential and secure service that enables our colleagues, suppliers and their staff to raise concerns to be raised at the earliest stage via telephone and email.
 Issues are recorded, investigated and where necessary action is taken.